pypa/twine/docs/contributing.rst

    for publishing on any Python package index

-Currently, twine has two principal functions: uploading new packages and registering new `projects`_ (``register`` is no longer supported on PyPI, and is in Twine for use with other package indexes).
+Currently, Twine has one principal function: uploading new packages.

 Its command line arguments are parsed in :file:`twine/cli.py`.
-The code for registering new projects is in :file:`twine/commands/register.py`, and the code for uploading is in :file:`twine/commands/upload.py`.
+The code for checking distributions is in :file:`twine/commands/check.py`, and the code for uploading is in :file:`twine/commands/upload.py`.
 The file :file:`twine/package.py` contains a single class, ``PackageFile``, which hashes the project files and extracts their metadata.
+The file
-The file :file:`twine/repository.py` contains the ``Repository`` class, whose methods control the URL the package is uploaded to (which the user can specify either as a default, in the :file:`.pypirc` file, or pass on
+:file:`twine/repository.py` contains the ``Repository`` class, whose methods control the URL the package is uploaded to (which the user can specify either as a default, in the :file:`.pypirc` file, or pass on